gabriel-np/gabriel-np.github.io/_posts/2017-02-10-make-your-own-font.md

 ---
 [Read the tutorial here](http://www.webdesignerdepot.com/2012/01/how-to-make-your-own-icon-webfont/) and learn how to make your own web icon fonts.

-Look at this simple one I've made today :
+Look at this simple one I've made:

 <div class="font-example">
   <i class="emo large">1</i>